bezhermoso/dotfiles/README.md

 ## Stow

-I use Stow to put configuration directories/files to where they need to be for tools to work:
+I use [Stow](https://www.gnu.org/software/stow/) to put configuration directories/files where they need to be for tools to work:

 ```sh
 # Install Stow